What is tetanus?

-Also known as lock jaw, tetanus is a disease caused by the bacteria Clostridium tetani.
+Tetanus (lockjaw) is a disease caused by the bacteria Clostridium tetani.
 Most people are aware of tetanus due to having received the vaccine for the disease.

 The majority of cases involve a deep puncture wound which injects the bacteria under the skin.
 Rusty nails and cat fights are two common ways the bacteria can enter the body, however, any injury which penetrates the full thickness of the skin has the potential to introduce C. tetani into the body.

-Most cats only develop localised symptoms around the area of the wound.
+- Localised symptoms around the area of the wound.
 Outstretched limbs which start out with spasms and later become completely rigid.

-In some cases a day or so after localised stiffness occurs, generalised stiffness and rigidity will present in many of the major muscle groups as the nerves throughout the body become affected.
+- In some cases a day or so after localised stiffness occurs, generalised stiffness and rigidity will present in many of the major muscle groups as the nerves throughout the body become affected.
 Contractions may occur with anything that stimulates the cat (hyperesthesia), such as sound, light and even a light touch.
-The ears are erect, the jaw muscles are involuntarily locked, making eating, drinking and breathing difficult.
+The ears are erect, the jaw muscles are involuntarily locked, making eating, drinking, and breathing difficulties.
 Fixed contracture of the facial muscles may result in a ‘grin’ like appearance, known as risus sardonicus.
 The tail is stiff and the cat has difficulty blinking.

-As the disease progresses, the entire body may become rigid causing the cat to lie on his side with his limbs outstretched.
+- As the disease progresses, the entire body may become rigid causing the cat to lie on his side with his limbs outstretched.

-Temperature is often mildly elevated due to increased muscle activity.
+- Mild elevation in temperature due to increased muscle activity.

-Seizures may occur in advanced cases of tetanus.
+- Seizures may occur in advanced cases of tetanus.

-There is no test for tetanus, your veterinarian will perform a complete physical examination of your cat and obtain a medical history from you.
+There is no diagnostic test for tetanus, your veterinarian will perform a complete physical examination of your cat and obtain a medical history from you.

 Treatment involves killing the bacteria and offering supportive care, which is very labour intensive:

-Antibiotics (usually penicillin or metronidazole).
+- Antibiotics (usually penicillin or metronidazole).

-Cleaning and debriding the wound.
+- Cleaning and debriding the wound.

-Muscle relaxants may be prescribed to help relieve muscle rigidity.
+- Muscle relaxants to relieve muscle rigidity.

-Tube feeding may be necessary for some cats.
+- Tube feeding may be necessary for some cats.

-Soft bedding and regular turning to avoid bed sores developing.
+- Soft bedding and regular turning to avoid bed sores developing.

 It can take many weeks for your cat to recover from tetanus.